archethic-foundation/project-management/sprint_12/sprint_12_summary.md

 - archethic-foundation/archethic-website#94 Change ÆWeb by AEWeb everywhere in aeweb.html
 - archethic-foundation/archethic-website#95 Mainnet Tasks
 - archethic-foundation/archethic-website#96 Integrate in main page Nodes worldmap emplacement
+#### - archethic-foundation/archethic-website#103 http redirection
+#### - archethic-foundation/archethic-website#99 like in production, synchronize the preprod branch to the preprod environment

 #### AE Keychains and ID Management
 - archethic-foundation/biometrics#43 Prototyping DID with Python and Libsodium Part 1/3: Implementing Cryptography Functions
 - archethic-foundation/biometrics#44 Prototyping DID with Python and Libsodium Part 2/3: Implementing Transaction Structure / Accessing
 - archethic-foundation/biometrics#45 Prototyping DID with Python and Libsodium Part 3/3: Implementing DID

+#### AE Wallet
+- archethic-foundation/archethic-wallet#206 Change account : if users change account before the loading of the keychain, the account selected is not selected
+- archethic-foundation/archethic-wallet#189 Contents (message) in transactions received are not available when we have several messages
+- archethic-foundation/archethic-wallet#214 Balance doesn't appear sometimes
+- archethic-foundation/archethic-wallet#220 Increase the nb of tx on the main screen
+- archethic-foundation/archethic-wallet#216 Access faucet - Simplify the process to return to the app
+- archethic-foundation/archethic-wallet#218 Add a way to hide/display balance info
+- archethic-foundation/archethic-wallet#217 Blog - pb with main screen refresh
+- archethic-foundation/archethic-wallet#219 Transfer UCO - Add control to check if the amount > 0

 ### Target
-- Total Issues: 28
+- Total Issues: 39
-- Total Story Points:
+- Total Story Points: 177

 ### Target Achieved
-- Total Issues completed:
+- Total Issues completed: 28
-- Total Story Points completed:
+- Total Story Points completed: (need to be determined)

 ### Observations